St. Moritz, Switzerland

 Best places to eat and drink in St. Moritz

 Only in St Moritz could you stumble across the largest whisky bar in the world – Devil’s Place at the Hotel Waldhaus am See.
 You can dine like a King in this town, and for most visitors that is a major attraction.
 World class restaurants such as Bumanns Chesa Pirani (with two Michelin stars) and the hotel Bellavista in Silvaplana serve the finest, locally sourced produce and fine wines.
+Perfect if you are staying in a self-catered luxury ski chalet.
 St Moritz even has its own Gourmet Festival in the last week of January when top chefs compete to create the most amazing dishes for the lucky guests attending.

 Up on the mountains there is a choice of good quality slope-side restaurants, some rustic, many with panoramic terraces for soaking up the sun.
 For a gourmet pit-stop try Marmite at the top of the Corviglia gondola.